-“Ugly” to property values—an addition that is lower quality than the rest of the house can pull down value of home
+Property values — an addition that is lower quality than the rest of the house can pull down the value of the home

-“Ugly” to middle class—when developers flip bungalows for major profit, they are taking away affordable housing stock
+The middle class — when developers flip bungalows for major profit, they are taking away affordable housing stock

-"Ugly” to architecture & streetscapes—pop tops visually overwhelm the house and stick out in a bungalow row…
+Architecture & streetscapes — pop tops visually overwhelm the house and stick out in a bungalow row

 Most importantly, we know the question on everyone’s minds, and here is the answer: yes, you can add full spacious rooms upstairs without popping the top.
 Because there are sensible alternatives, we believe pop tops and all of their consequences are preventable.
 The goal of this campaign is to raise awareness about and offer educational materials on those sensible alternatives.